finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # **get_all_possible_features**
 > Dict[str, List[str]] get_all_possible_features(instrument_type)

-[EXPERIMENTAL] GetAllPossibleFeatures: Provides list of all possible features for instrument type.
+GetAllPossibleFeatures: Provides list of all possible features for instrument type.

 Provides all possible instrument features an instrument of a given type can provide.